D2-mods/D2-Mira/README.md

 --

 **Component 4 info (party friendly ammo):**
-- Makes it so only the damage from the launcher will harm PCs.
+- Protects allies from AoE ammo damage (ex. fire from scorcher).
-- Ammo damage (ex. fire from Scorcher) does no damage to PCs.
+- Does not block damage from the launcher.
-- If the launcher has no damage bonus, then the ammo is party friendly.
+- It still counts as a hit, so it will interrupt spellcasting.
-- EEs/BG2 engine: Applies to Scorcher and Frag Grenade.
+- EEs/BG2 engine: this works for all AoE ammo.
-- IWD1/IWD2: Applies to Frag Grenade only (can't make it work with Scorcher projectile).
+- IWD1/IWD2 note: Frag Grenade only, scorcher damage can't be blocked.
-- Neutral NPCs will still become hostile if they get hit, even if they take no damage.
+- Neutral NPCs take no damage but may become hostile (depends on AI script).

 --